holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator must use the following process for Governance Meetings:

 - **(a) Check-in Round:** The Facilitator allows each participant in turn to share their current state or thoughts, or offer another type of opening comment for the meeting.
 Responses are not allowed.
-- **(b) Administrative Concerns:** The Facilitator allows space to discuss and resolve any administrative or logistical matters the Facilitator deems worthy of attention.
-- **(c) Agenda Building & Processing:** The Facilitator builds an agenda of Tensions to process, then processes each agenda item in turn.
+- **(b) Agenda Building & Processing:** The Facilitator builds an agenda of Tensions to process, then processes each agenda item in turn.
-- **(d) Closing Round:** The Facilitator allows each participant in turn to share a closing reflection or other thought triggered by the meeting.
+- **(c) Closing Round:** The Facilitator allows each participant in turn to share a closing reflection or other thought triggered by the meeting.
 Responses are not allowed.

+At any point during this process, a participant may request a **_"Time Out"_** pause, which the Facilitator may choose to grant or deny.
+During a Time Out, participants may discuss administrative issues or the rules of this Constitution, but may not discuss the content of a Tension, Proposal, or Objection to work towards a resolution.
+The Facilitator may end a Time Out at any point and resume the normal meeting process.

 A Policy of the Circle may add to this process, but may not conflict with any of the steps or other rules defined in this Article of the Constitution.